RhetTbull/photos_time_warp/README.md

                               was taken but the timezone was missing or wrong and you want to adjust the timezone while preserving the photo's time.
 See also --timezone.
+  -f, --use-file-time         When used with --pull-exif, the file modification
+                              time will be used if date/time is missing from the EXIF data.
   -a, --add-to-album ALBUM    When used with --compare-exif, adds any photos
                               with date/time/timezone differences between
                               Photos/EXIF to album ALBUM.
 If ALBUM does not